difference between therapist and counselor

 The scope of practice for therapists and counselors is also quite different.
 Therapists focus on treating mental health disorders, such as depression, anxiety, and personality disorders.
 Their treatment plans are typically long-term and involve psychotherapy, combined with medication management when necessary.
 Counselors, on the other hand, focus on helping clients cope with specific life challenges, such as grief and loss, work-related stress, and relationship issues.

-See also difference between apple pencil 1 and 2
+See also difference between baked and roasted

 Approach to Therapy